HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

         --size 250 \

     For paired-end ChIPSeq, skip the size parameter and set the `--pe` flag instead.
     This will record the span of properly-paired fragments only.
+Fragment size can be explicitly restricted to a size range with `--min` and `--max` options.

     For special situations where you need to shift the coverage from the actual alignment start position, use the `--shift` parameter.
-Provide a negative number to shift "upstream" or in the 3' direction.
+Provide a negative number to shift "upstream" or in the 5' direction.

     To expedite coverage track generation, fragment coverage tracks are binned (10 bp by default for ChIP).
 This greatly reduces computation time while minimally affecting coverage resolution.
 Lambda track binning is set automatically based on lambda size.

-    All tracks are generated as Read Per Million (RPM) depth-normalized values.
+    All tracks are generated as Read (Fragment) Per Million (or RPM) depth-normalized values.
 Multiple replicates are mean averaged and reported as a single track.

 - Genome or chromosome normalization